nyctef/tags-releases-test/README.md

 test repo please ignore

-so apparently github completely ignores the message in an annotated tag, and creates lightweight tags for its own releases, which means the git repo doesn't contain the release notes.
+So apparently github completely ignores the message in an annotated tag, and creates lightweight tags for its own releases, which means the git repo doesn't contain the release notes.
 This seems stupid.